Skip to product information

 How Long it takes to see full effect

-Migradex starts working within 7-10 days.
+Migradex starts working within 2-3 weeks.
 Since every individual is different, it might take 4-12 weeks to see the full effect*

 Can i take migradex with other prescription medications?